LLNL/llnl.github.io/about/contributing.md

 **To modify the site menu:** Update the menu in the [`header.html`](https://github.com/LLNL/llnl.github.io/blob/main/_includes/header.html), rather than adding each page to the menu using page attributes.

+**To create an accordion slug:** Accordion titles automatically generate a unique URL hash so the user can go directly to an expanded accordion using a unique URL.
+As an accordion's title is often lengthy question text, a shortened slug can be used to shorten the URL hash.
+For example, this accordion's title is `How do I update the FAQ or other text?` but the hash is the much shorter `#faq`.
+Add `slug='unique-hash'` after the `title` in the accordion's `include` syntax.
+Slugs should be unique to the page they're on; in other words, a page should not have two accordions with the same slug.

 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
-  {% include components/accordion.html title='How do I update the FAQ or other text?' content=accordionContent %}
+  {% include components/accordion.html title='How do I update the FAQ or other text?' slug='faq' content=accordionContent %}

 {% capture accordionContent %}
 This site's [visualizations](../../visualize) are governed by several scripts and queries.
 See the following `README` files for details: